Boy Meets World’s Top 100 Episodes

 Topanga and Cory's plane ride, advice from Feeny, And even Morgan were squeezed into this episode in entertaining ways.
 However, it was strange that Jack would allow Eric to stay with him while believing he tried to force himself on his girlfriend.

 Also, I appreciated the Sabrina crossover, but I am surprised they did not give her a more significant part, as this was a massive crossover at the time.
 Ultimately, this episode is a really good one but not quite an A because it is an entertaining episode, but it's a more straightforward story that is not as deep or hilarious as some other episodes.

 91. I Am Not a Crook, Season 2, Episode 14

 This episode does an excellent job of blending social commentary with the framework of the show.
 The school election is reflective of politics.
-For example, making promises you have no plans to fulfill and launching character assassinations instead of running a policy-based platform.
-Also, they showed candidates pretending to be who the people want them to be instead of who they are.
+For example, making promises you have no plans to fulfill and launching character assassinations, instead of running a policy-based platform.
+Also, they showed candidates pretending to be who the people want them to be, instead of who they are.
 Also, there is an examination of power and the way it corrupts people.

 Alvin jumps out of character, making character assassinations to be president.
 Shawn leads Cory down a negative path, something his character does not want to do normally.
 Cory also leaves his character and friends behind for power.
-Even Topanga makes a ridiculous campaign promise to grasp power, and she is not even facing anyone.
+Even Topanga makes a ridiculous campaign promise to grasp power, and she is not even facing anyone at the time.
 This episode ties into the individual character's framework.
 This election is yet another way for Cory and Shawn to find their way In high school, and when they leave their morals behind, it turns them against each other.